G4 (American TV network): Launch

-Merger with TechTV
+2004-2010: Merger with TechTV

 On March 25, 2004, Vulcan Inc. announced that G4 Media would acquire TechTV and merge the two networks.
 The combined network was rebranded as G4techTV.
-On February 15, 2005, less than a year after the merger, the "TechTV" brand was dropped from the channel's name.
+On February 15, 2005, less than a year after the merger, the "TechTV" brand was removed from the channel's name.
 A Canadian version of TechTV, originally launched on September 7, 2001, would also be relaunched under the "G4techTV" branding and would retain the brand until 2009.

 In September 2005, Neal Tiles replaced Hirschhorn as the channel's president.
 Tiles had previously been a senior marketing executive at DirecTV, Fox Sports and ESPN.
 He announced that G4 would be retooled as a male-oriented channel, stating that "guys like to play games, but not necessarily watch a bunch of shows with games on the screen".

 Comcast announced on October 12, 2006, that it would consolidate its west coast entertainment operations, including G4, E! and Style Network into a new group headed by Ted Harbert, who had formerly run E!.
 It was announced that the upper management of the G4 channel would relocate to E!'s Los Angeles office.
 Harbert gave his opinion at the time that the focus of the channel on "gaming has been demonstrated as being too narrow."

+On March 4, 2007, it was announced that the G4 Studios in Santa Monica, California, would close on April 15.
+Production of G4 programs was relocated to the Comcast Entertainment Group facility, which housed E! and Style Network, in the Wilshire Courtyard complex in the Miracle Mile neighborhood of Los Angeles (G4's original facility remains in use as an E! studio and office facility and was utilized by Chelsea Lately and After Lately until their October 2012 move to Universal Studios Hollywood).
+As a consequence, many G4 employees involved in production were terminated.
+The sets of G4's original programs were also redesigned to fit within the new smaller spaces allocated to them.

 In April 2007, G4, in association with Earth911, launched an electronic-waste-recycling campaign called Gcycle.

 On February 17, 2009, it was reported that G4 intended to cut back its original programming.
 X-Play would be reduced to three nights a week while Attack of the Show! would be cut to four nights a week.
 Consequently, a number of the staff and production crew involved in the shows would be laid off.
 Layla Kayleigh also left G4 in April 2009 after Neal Tiles announced that her contract would not be renewed.

 It was announced during Comic-Con 2010 that G4 would be the exclusive North American broadcaster of Marvel Anime, which made its television debut in 2011.
-During the week of July 26-August 1, 2010, G4 changed its logo to 4G as a promotion for Sprint Nextel's next generation wireless internet service.
+During the week of July 26-August 1, 2010, G4 temporarily changed its logo to 4G as a promotion for Sprint Nextel's next generation wireless internet service.